When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Home to a dizzyingly large population – 16 million in total – Istanbul is vast.

-However, getting around during your three days in Istanbul – particularly if you shuttle between the old city and some of its newer parts – is relatively easy, thanks to the city’s beloved tram, metro and ferry system.
+However, getting around during your 3 days in Istanbul – particularly if you shuttle between the old city and some of its newer parts – is relatively easy, thanks to the city’s beloved tram, metro and ferry system.

 As mentioned above, the easiest (and most economical) thing is to buy an Istanbulkart.
 The card itself costs 6 TL (the equivalent to 86p) and can be easily topped up.